Living in Chatham-Kent ON: 11 Things to Know Before Moving

 Set along the Thames River, Chatham-Kent is a close-knit community with a rare blend of rural living with big-city amenities.
 In many ways, Chatham-Kent offers the best of everything.
 Compared to other areas of southwest Ontario, such as Windsor or London, moving to Chatham-Kent saves residents money.
-For a household of four living in Chatham-Kent, it costs around $4,868 per month on average, including housing, transportation, food, utilities, child care, and more.
-Living in Chatham-Kent is 6.2% more affordable than Windsor and 3.6% more affordable than London.
+For a household of four, the cost of living in Chatham-Kent is around $4,868 per month on average, including housing, transportation, food, utilities, child care, and more.
+Living in Chatham-Kent is 6.2% more affordable than the city of Windsor and 3.6% more affordable than London.

 One of the areas Chatham-Kent residents save money is housing costs.
-Whether buying or renting, housing in Chatham-Kent is less expensive than the national average.
-On average, a one-bedroom apartment in Chatham-Kent costs around $1,260 monthly.
+Homes for sale in Chatham-Kent are less expensive than the national average.
+For example, a one-bedroom apartment in Chatham-Kent costs around $1,260 monthly.
 It costs at least $1,775 for a one-bedroom apartment in Toronto and $1,430 in Windsor.
 If you plan on buying a house in Chatham-Kent—whether in the bustling downtown areas or in the country—the average price for a home is just under $430,000.

 More information about cost of living in Chatham-Kent: